 DESIGN/ PROTOTYPING AND USABILITY TESTING

-- The flow is nice, it’s light and fast
+- The flow was light and fast.

 - The language used was pleasant and turns the process into a conversation.